ballerina-platform/module-ballerinax-twilio/Package.md

 ```

 The `sendSMS` remote function sends an SMS to a given mobile number from another given mobile number with the specified message.
+Note: In occations where we do need to register a status call back to get notified about status change of the SMS, we can give the callbackUrl as the 4th parameter which is optional

 ```ballerina
 var details = twilioClient->sendSms(fromMobile, toMobile, message);
 if (details is  twilio:SmsResponse) {